Preparation for the Sacraments of the Eucharist and Reconciliation 2018/2019

 We can confirm that the ‘Initial Celebration’ liturgy will be held on Tuesday 10th October at 6.00pm in the school hall at Bishop Ellis.
 We look forward to seeing you there.

-If you have any queries, please contact Mrs Gunton via the school office and she will be very happy to help.
+If you have any queries, please contact Mr Haresign or Mrs Webb via the school office and they will be very happy to help.

 Celebrating the Sacrament of First Holy Communion at St. Theresa's, Birstall

 Sunday 21st May 2018

 The Sacrament of First Holy Communion was received for the first time by twelve children in Year 3 at Bishop Ellis, at St. Theresa’s Church in Birstall, on Sunday, 21st May.